 Colorless glass is not always, or even usually, absolutely colorless.
 It will usually have very faint tints of pink or "amethystine" (faintly visible in the base of the bottle to the left), amber or "straw", grayish green, grayish blue, or grey.
 These faint colors are viewed easiest when looking through the thickest portion of the bottle, i.e., sideways through the base.
 Colorless glass is usually attained by using the purest sand source possible and by adding "decolorizing agents" to the glass batch to offset the residual iron impurities (Dillon 1958).
 Common decolorizing agents were manganese dioxide, selenium dioxide (usually in conjunction with cobalt oxide), and arsenious (arsenic) oxide which is also used as a stabilizer of selenium in decolorizing glass - or some combination of these compounds (Trowbridge 1870; Scholes 1952; Tooley 1953; Lockhart 2006a).

 Colorless glass actually does have more utility in dating and typing than most other colors, though still of limited application.
 Some of the better dating reliability is for bottles with manganese dioxide decolorized glass.
 Upon exposure to sunlight, this glass will turn a light pink or lavender to moderately dark amethyst or purple depending on the amount of manganese and amount of ultraviolet (UV) light.
 This is called "sun-purpled" or "sun colored amethyst " (SCA) glass.
 The picture to the right shows a Johnson's Chill and Chill Tonic (Savannah, GA.) manufactured ca. 1900-1915.
-This bottle began its life as colorless glass and has "turned" a much darker than average color of amethyst due to the application of artificial UV light or other artificial source (like sterilization equipment), i.e., an "irradiated bottle" (Kendrick 1968; Lockhart 2006b).
+This bottle began its life as colorless glass and has "turned" a much darker than average color of amethyst most likely due to the application of artificial UV light or other artificial source (like sterilization equipment), i.e., an "irradiated bottle" (Kendrick 1968; Lockhart 2006b).
 The light lavender tint produced by manganese offsets the green tint of the iron impurities in sand creating a largely colorless glass.
 (For an interesting article on the artificial irradiation of historic bottles, see Dr. Cecil Munsey's article available at this link: http://www.sha.org/bottle/pdffiles/munseybottleirradiation.pdf )

 The Venetians apparently discovered by the 15th century that manganese could be used to decolorize glass.
 Manganese became known as "glassmakers soap" due to the ability to "cleanse" or neutralize the effects of other impurities in the sand, particularly iron (Hunter 1950).
 Manganese dioxide induced colorless glass was, however, by far most commonly used from the 1880s to about the end of World War 1.
 At that time manganese dioxide use was greatly reduced for a variety of reasons, although largely because it did not work as well as other chemical decolorizers (see next paragraph) in the open continuous glass tanks used by the increasingly dominant bottle making machines - both semi-automatic and automatic.
 It is often noted in the literature that the reason for the switch from manganese dioxide to other decolorants was due to the cut-off of German imports to the U. S. during WW1.
 Although all imports from Germany (and Europe in general) were greatly constricted during this time, Germany was not a significant source of manganese for the U. S., providing only 2% of the imported manganese supplies in 1910 just prior to the war (Kendrick 1964; Lockhart 2006b).
 It should be noted that occasional manganese dioxide decolorized bottles may date as early as the 1820s or as late as the 1930s (McKearin & Wilson 1978; Giarde 1989; Jones & Sullivan 1989; Lockhart 2006a & b), although the large majority of bottles made with manganese decolorized glass were made between about 1890 and 1920 (empirical observations).